mjrio/mjr-frontend-upgrade-angularjs/README.md

     *   Share data between apps via session/local storage and/or cookies.

-*   To how long are your going to support the old framework?
+*   How long are your going to support the old framework?
 Be carefull that your don't keep the old framework forever.
-*   To which team will do the migration?
+*   Which team will do the migration?
 Developers usually prefer to work on green field projects.
 You should take that into account when planning who will maintain the legacy version and who will work on the new one.

 ### Keep your AngularJS

 And finally consider to maybe not to migrate at all.
 AngularJS will still be supported for a [long time](https://blog.angular.io/stable-angularjs-and-long-term-support-7e077635ee9c).
 You can modernize your developer setup (webpack, typescript, npm, components, etc) but keep AngularJS for your exiting application.

-## I want to migrate, which steps to take:
+## He, I want to migrate.
+Which steps should I take?

 If you still want to have an incremental migration these are the steps to take.